kubernetes/enhancements/keps/sig-storage/0661-statefulset-volume-resize/README.md

 - Deprecate the flag
 -->

-* *Alpha* in 1.23 behind `StatefulSetVolumeExpansion` feature gate which will be set to `false` by default.
+* *Alpha* in 1.24 behind `StatefulSetVolumeExpansion` feature gate which will be set to `false` by default.
 Statefulset controller revision behavior will be explained in the documentation.
-* *Beta* in 1.24: Since this feature is part of general `ExpandPersistentVolumes` feature which is in beta, we are going to move this to beta with enhanced e2e and more stability improvements.
+* *Beta* in 1.25: We are going to move this to beta with enhanced e2e and more stability improvements.
-* *GA* in 1.25 along with `ExpandPersistentvolumes` feature.
+* *GA* in 1.26

 ### Upgrade / Downgrade Strategy